ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 ---

 In this article, we are exploring conditional execution flows.
 What is a code path?
 How will we do that?
 These are the subject that we cover here.
-As part of the beginner journey, we will focus on the _if-else selection statements_ LEGO&#174; block, laying down the foundation for more advanced use-cases.
+As part of the beginner journey, we focus on the _if-else selection statements_ LEGO&#174; block, laying down the foundation for more advanced use-cases.

 {% include learn-coding-with-dot-net-core/intro-series.md %}
 {% include learn-coding-with-dot-net-core/sub-series.md firstPart=9 %}<!--more-->